1981 in Japan: Arts and entertainment

 In film, Station by Yasuo Furuhata won the Best film award at the Japan Academy Prize, Enrai by Kichitaro Negishi won Best film at the Hochi Film Awards, Muddy River by Kōhei Oguri won Best film at the Blue Ribbon Awards and Something Like It by Yoshimitsu Morita won Best film at the Yokohama Film Festival.
+The coming of age yakuza thriller Sailor Suit and Machine Gun was the most successful movie of that year, turning the idol Hiroko Yakushimaru into the youngest and best paid actress of the moment.
 For a list of Japanese films released in 1981 see Japanese films of 1981.

 In manga, the winners of the Shogakukan Manga Award were Sunset on Third Street by Ryōhei Saigan (general), Dr. Slump by Akira Toriyama (shōnen or shōjo) and Doraemon by Fujiko Fujio (children).
 Sanshirō of 1, 2 by Makoto Kobayashi (shōnen) and Ohayō!
 Spank by Shun'ichi Yukimuro and Shizue Takanashi (shōjo) won the Kodansha Manga Award.
 Kibun wa mou sensou by Katsuhiro Otomo won the Seiun Award for Best Comic of the Year.
 For a list of manga released in 1981 see :Category:1981 manga.

 In music, the 32nd Kōhaku Uta Gassen was won by the White Team (men).
 Akira Terao won the FNS Music Festival.
 For other music in 1981, see 1981 in Japanese music.

 In television, see: 1981 in Japanese television.

 In radio, Japan FM Network, Japan's biggest FM radio network, was established in May 1981.